 Resident satisfaction with fire response is comparable to benchmark communities at approximately 99%.
 The Village projects that satisfaction ratings will continue to exceed the goal of 95% over the five-year period.
-In FY 2017, the department received Accredited Agency status with the Commission on Fire Accreditation International, one of only 19 NC agencies and 220 worldwide.
 In FY 2022, the Village improved its NC Response Rating System to a 2.